By Kris Black | Published on 9/20/2025

 🔍 Crawling Reality Check:

-- • Pages linked from your homepage get crawled within 6 hours
+• • Pages linked from your homepage are prioritised for crawling

 2 Indexing: The Content Quality Filter